In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 Labor

-Blurring property lines hinges not only on a CLT’s ability to establish new terms of ownership, but also on the residents’ willingness and capacity to engage in acts of maintenance and care.
+Blurring property lines hinges not only on a CLT’s ability to establish new terms of ownership, but also on residents’ willingness and capacity to engage in acts of maintenance and care.
 And while the readiness of the community should not be idealized, there is an urgent need to rethink how the built environment is produced.
 Re-imagining how self-sustaining community systems might alter the urban environment is a starting point.
-In other words, from the standpoint of design, it is not a matter of assuming that the time and labor of residents is available, but rather of considering how the systems and organizations that produce the built environment can change, and perhaps support new forms of cooperation.
-A reimagined CLT is central to this, since it can create new social structures into which residents opt in.
+In other words, from the standpoint of design, it is not a matter of assuming that the time and labor of residents is available, but rather of considering how the systems and organizations that produce the built environment can change and might perhaps support new forms of cooperation.
+A reimagined CLT is central to this, since it can create new social structures that residents can opt into.

 The precedents for networks of shared labor are many.
 Communal labor, for instance, can be defined as labor that is organized by a community for a common objective, following convocation.
 Individuals and households benefit from the shared resources and a collective effort.
 Another example is reciprocal labor, a form of mutual aid where people or groups take turns performing labor in order to lighten the burden otherwise placed on any one individual or family.
 Those who participate benefit from a circuit of reciprocity or mutual aid.2